omerfuyar/shuild/README.md

 Using `-O3` for `clang` and `gcc` or `/O2` optimization for `msvc` to compile the build script is recommended for better performance.

+Recently I added SHU_Automate which allows you to simply compile the build source file (`shuild.c`) once, and every time you run the executable it will check if the source file edited or not.
+It will automatically compile the source file again and run the new executable.

 ## Example

 A simple build source file example: